-Norah is an active member of the Society of Woman Airline Pilots, Women in Aviation, the Airline Pilots Association, the Flying Tiger Retired Pilots’ Association, Mothers Against Drunk Drivers, Planned Parenthood, and the Pacific NW Writers’ Association.
+Norah was an active member of the Society of Woman Airline Pilots, Women in Aviation, the Airline Pilots Association, the Flying Tiger Retired Pilots’ Association, Mothers Against Drunk Drivers, Planned Parenthood, and the Pacific NW Writers’ Association.

 Norah was a navy brat and attended fifteen different schools before graduating from the Academy of Our Lady of Peace in San Diego.
 She was a finalist in the National Council of Teachers of English contest.
 She majored in journalism at University of California at Santa Barbara and San Diego State University.
-She holds a BS in Professional Aeronautics from Embry Riddle Aeronautical University.
+She held a BS in Professional Aeronautics from Embry Riddle Aeronautical University.